How to Hire a CTO? Non-Tech Founders’ Go-to Guide to Starting a Cooperation with a CTO

 And a bothering question may run through your mind.

-At this stage of your startup growth, do you really need to hire one in your team?
+At this stage of your startup growth, do you need to hire one in your team?

 You may have scrolled through a bunch of pieces of content devoted to this topic.
-However, hardly any of them answers your question clearly.
+However, hardly any of them answer your question.

 This guide is aimed at shedding light on top CTO-related questions and explaining whether a CTO is a must for every software startup.